-The Subadvisor allocates responsibility for sourcing investment opportunities among its portfolio managers by regions of the world, with different portfolio managers responsible for each of Europe, Japan, and the Pacific Basin and emerging markets.
+The Subadvisor allocates responsibility for sourcing investment opportunities among its portfolio managers by regions of the world, with different portfolio managers responsible for each of Europe, Japan, the Pacific Basin, emerging markets, and North America.
 The Subadvisor maintains an aggregate portfolio that is broadly regionally neutral relative to the benchmark index.
-The portfolio also may have a modest exposure to emerging markets.
 All of the portfolio managers employ the capital cycle approach to investing across their respective regions in order to identify individual companies for investment.
-The investment ideas generated across each of the three regions are then combined into the Fund's overall portfolio.
-This results in an inherently diversified portfolio that generally maintains investments in between 250 and 350 companies.
+The investment ideas generated across each of the four regions are then combined into the Fund's overall portfolio.
+This results in a portfolio that generally maintains investments in between 250 and 350 companies.
+While inherently diversified, a bias towards smaller and mid cap businesses in niche industries, coupled with a particularly long holding period, result in a portfolio that is significantly differentiated from the Fund's benchmark index.
 The Fund may invest in securities denominated in, and/or receiving revenues in, foreign currencies.